tisztamo/Junior/prompt.md

 Requirements:

-Make the dialog theme-aware, use the colors already defined if possible!
-If you need new colors, define them for tailwind and in the css!
+Add space above and below the checkbox, and also between the checkbox and its label.